 All domestic students can now enrol in an undergraduate Diploma in Languages alongside their main degree program.
 This diploma will enhance proficiency in another language or languages, and will increase international career opportunities.
 Subject to course availability, this additional program will generally add an extra year to studies, and students will graduate with a Diploma in Languages as well as their other degree.
 Please note that all language courses are held on campus (face to face) at Callaghan.

 International students cannot enrol concurrently in the Diploma in Languages alongside their primary program unless they can complete both programs within the duration of their primary program CoE.
 For more information please contact the ESOS Student Compliance Unit ESOS@newcastle.edu.au.

-a) hold a degree which qualifies them to practice medicine in Australia; and
+- hold a degree which qualifies them to practice medicine;

-b)show evidence of current registration with the Australian Health Practitioner Regulation Agency (AHPRA) to work as a medical practitioner in Australia; and
+- show evidence of current registration to work as a medical practitioner; and

-Note: Applications from applicants seeking admission on the basis of ii) above will be considered on a case-by-case basis.
+Note: Applications from applicants seeking admission on the basis of 2. above will be considered on a case-by-case basis.

 Residential Workshops - candidates are required to participate in a weekend residential workshop associated with each of the following courses: